 “We can all support those potentially at risk by providing a listening ear, supporting self-esteem, and helping sufferers feel valued, which can be an important first step in encouraging the seeking of professional help.

-Julie Pichler, resident expert nutritionist at We Are Wellbeing.
+Julie Pichler (MBANT), resident expert nutritionist at We Are Wellbeing.

 Where to find more information

 Contact with a patient’s GP is always recommended in the first instance, but the following sites can provide guidance on what questions to ask, or have online forums to provide support:

 National Centre for Eating Disorders: https://eating-disorders.org.uk/about/ Support Line (UK): 0845 838 2040

 Recommended reading: Hope with Eating Disorders Second Edition: A self-help guide for parents, carers and friends of sufferers, by Lynne Crilly, Hammersmith Help Books (2019).

 Beat Eating Disorders (2020) Bullima Nervosa.

 Guardian (2020) Hospital admissions for children with eating disorders rise by a fifth in England.